Medical Schools with DEI Offices

 CaPS Associate Dean for Preprofessional Programs Laura Henderson Kelley was previously Associate Dean for Diversity and Inclusion.

-Office for Diversity, Equity, and Inclusion
+Office for Diversity, Equity & Inclusion

 Office of University Engagement and Enrichment